Script Development / Thread Pool DFF.THREAD

 DFF.THREAD.pop_result(...)
 VS DFF.THREAD.get_all_results(...)

-The two ways of getting the thread pool function execution results are slightly different:
+The two methods for obtaining thread pool function execution results are slightly different:

-DFF.THREAD.pop_result(...)is more suitable for independent tasks, where any task that has a result immediately enters subsequent processing.DFF.THREAD.get_all_results(...)is more suitable for tasks that are related or dependent, where all tasks need to be completed before entering subsequent processing together.
+DFF.THREAD.pop_result(...)is more suitable for independent tasks where any task's result is immediately processed in subsequent steps.DFF.THREAD.get_all_results(...)is more suitable for tasks that are related or dependent on each other, requiring all to complete before proceeding to subsequent processing together.